nus-cs2103-AY2122S1/ip/README.md

 ## Features

-- [X] Create local save files location for alice.Alice to remember the task
+- [X] Create local save files location for Alice to remember the task
-- [X] Fetch certain deadlines and other tasks using the yyyy-MM-dd format
+- [X] Fetch certain deadlines, events and other tasks using the yyyy-MM-dd format
-- [X] Fetch certain deadlines and other tasks using "keywords"
+- [X] Fetch certain deadlines, events and other tasks using "keywords"
+- [X] Customize your Alice by teaching her your own vocabulary
-- [X] GUI
+- [X] GUI (now enhanced!)
 - [x] Create, Save, Delete save files
-- [ ] Integration with Website (Coming Soon)

 > Let's make a slight change to create big difference

-alice.Alice is aimed to be implmeneted into a website in the future with continuously improving UI, UX, and backend.
+Alice is aimed to be implmeneted into a website in the future with continuously improving UI, UX, and backend.
 ```java
 public class Main {